pradeephubgit/appsignal-docs/source/nodejs/integrations/nextjs.html.md

 });
 ```

-The integration will then track any queries served by to Next.js, and send metrics and statistics to AppSignal.
+The integration will then track any queries served by Next.js, and send metrics and statistics to AppSignal.
 This also works great with Express and the `@appsignal/express` integration:

 ```js
 // ENSURE APPSIGNAL IS THE FIRST THING TO BE REQUIRED/IMPORTED